Welcome to CcNet on Facebook! The CcNet Facebook page is offered for Clergy & Congregational Leaders of all religious traditions.

 - Please stay on topic.
 Keep the conversation thread focused on the article, the meme or the subject presented.
 Comments that seek to “hijack” the conversation or present a topic not referred to in the post or meme will be hidden or deleted.

 - Don’t post links without comment.
 Engage in conversation.
 We delete links that do not include personal comments.
 And please don’t cut and paste comments you have used elsewhere.
 This feed is not your pulpit.

 - Advertisements or solicitations, posted as comments, will always be deleted and the person or organization posting ads will lose the privilege of commenting on this page.

 Remember!
 When you “like or follow” this Facebook page, you are agreeing to these guidelines.
 We reserve the right to prohibit persons or groups from commenting on this page when these guidelines are ignored!

 PS — In light of the dangers of the Covid-19 pandemic, we never want to pass on misinformation or “be used” to pass on misinformation.
-Therefore, we will hide or delete any comments that oppose the recommendations of public health officials, that promote unsafe practices, that post false information or promote conspiracy theories, and those that criticize the faith of persons who advocate social-distancing behaviors.
+Therefore, we will hide or delete comments that oppose the recommendations of public health officials, that promote unsafe practices, that post false information or promote conspiracy theories, and those who criticize the faith of persons who advocate and follow public health guidelines.
 Any questions you may have about Covid-19 and best practices can be addressed reaching out to the CDC, Johns Hopkins Coronavirus Resource Center, the World Health Organization, the National Institute of Health, BioLogos, your local Health Department or your area Hospital.
 We verify all of our Covid-19 posts with one or more of these sources.